pixelcanopy/woocommerce-facebook-checkout-url/README.md

 4. Go to Settings → FB Checkout Handler to configure the plugin
 5. Copy your checkout URL and paste it in Facebook Commerce Manager

-**Facebook Commerce Manager Setup:**
+### Facebook Commerce Manager Setup

 1. Go to Facebook Commerce Manager
 2. Navigate to Commerce → Settings → Checkout
 3. Paste your checkout URL: `yoursite.com/facebook-checkout`
 4. Save settings and test

-**Important Notice**
+### Important Notice

 If Facebook is passing random Content ID's in the url, you will have to MANUALLY UPDATE every single you product on your site with the custom field "facebook_content_id".
-Every.
-Single.
-Product.
-(Thanks, Zuck!)
 To add Facebook Content IDs to your products:

 **Method 1 - Individual Product Edit:**
 1. Go to Products → All Products